rimusa/rimusa.github.io/docs/_pages/work.md

 Apli is a company that provides automatic screening and insights for recruiters, as well as apps that help people match with an ideal job for them.
 The company website can be found [here](https://www.apli.jobs/).

 I am currently working on the data science team.
-One of my roles is making sure that our models are explainable and that they are fair.
+One of my roles is to reduce the biases present in the ML models used by the company and increasing their explainability.

 ## Reduce Soluciones